Everyone talks about training engagement — but what does it really mean?

 I felt safe to speak up.
 I felt respected.

 Take a moment and read that statement again, because it’s fundamental.
-And like all the aspects we’ve been talking about – it’s something that you earn.
+And like the other aspects we’ve discussed, it’s something that you earn.

 The Craft of Training & Speaking Articles